nire0510/aka/README.md

 ### Save and execute your favorite terminal scripts easily

-Do you find yourself from time to time searching the web again and again for the command format of one of the dozens CLI tools out there? _then Search no more!_
+Do you find yourself searching the web again and again for the command format of one of the dozens CLI tools out there? _then search no more!_
-**Scrippets** is a simple CLI tool itself, which allows you to store your frequently used commands, assign a friendly alias and execute it whenever needed.
-Those scrippets are stored locally on your file system, but can be easily shared between your other workstations by changing the scrippet default directory to Dropbox, Google drive etc.
+**Scrippets** is a simple CLI tool itself, which allows you to store your frequently used commands locally on your file system, assign a friendly alias and execute whenever needed.

 ### Installation:
 `npm install -g scrippets`